loading

 • Are obese or overweight,

-• Eat a diet low in fiber and rich in fat and cholestero,
+• Eat a diet low in fiber and rich in fat and cholesterol,

 • Are not indulging in many physical activities,